 I know, non-alcoholic drinks for St. Patrick’s Day doesn’t really seem like it’s in the spirit of the holiday.

 First, many of you already know that even though I do drink, I’m not much of a drinker.
-It’s not a surprise at all, given that I already have non-alcoholic drink round-ups for Easter and Thanksgiving.
+It’s not a surprise at all, given that I already have non-alcoholic drink round-ups for Valentine’s Day, Easter, and Thanksgiving.

 Second, even if you’re serving alcoholic drinks, you may want to serve one or two non-alcoholic options for non-drinkers, pregnant ladies, and kids.
 Classic party punch, sparkling limeade, or virgin margaritas will fit in perfectly on a drinks table that includes beer, wine, and cocktails.